AdebolaShelby/sql/README.md

     ## Output
     ![sub query](images/image-28.png)

-* Create a report of all the clients that have an invoice using the exist operator.
+* Create a report of all clients with an invoice using the exist operator.

     ## Query
     ![alt text](images/image-37.png)